Doni-zete/North-Scheduling-Socrates/README.md

 5 - Now rename the .env.example file to .env and add your connection string provided by mongoDB next to the front of MONGO_URL=

-6 - change <password> by the access password to your database and enter "/?" enter the name of the bank.
+6 - change <password> by the access password to your database and enter "/?" enter the name of the database.

 7 - Provide JWT_SECRET, JWT_LIFETIME and CREATE_ADMIN_KEY at .env file.
+The application port is already set to 3000.

 8 - Use the command **npm start** in the VS Code terminal to start the program

 9 - Open an application supporting the documentation of requests made by APIs called PostMan and follow the Swagger instructions.

+10 - After the application is running the Swagger link will be http://localhost:3000/docs.

 </details>